“This post may contain affiliate links. Please read my disclosure for more info.

 Taking stock of your values periodically, can help you to adapt to unexpected changes.

-When we lost a family member, we were in survival mode for a couple years, trying to find a new normal.
+Losing a family member put us in survival mode for a couple years, trying to find a new normal.
 During that time, I questioned everything about our life.
 I thought about what I wanted for my kids, myself and our family.

 Whether it’s your career, or your relationship with your partner, your kids or yourself, each time you can adapt and adjust, you build the confidence to embrace more growth.